OHikaru/Health_Indifference/README.md

 **Data Structure**

-Place the following CSV files in your Google Drive folder:
+Place the following CSV files in your folder:
 * `2021_row.csv`: Baseline covariates
 * `2022_row.csv`: Health Indifference exposure
 * `2023_row.csv`: Health outcomes

-Update the `DRIVE_FOLDER` path in the script to point to your Google Drive location.
+Update the `DRIVE_FOLDER` path in the script to point to your location.

 **Usage**